pixelpark/puppet-ds_389/README.md

 }
 ```

-### Instances

-The primary resource for configuring 389 DS is the `ds_389::instance` define.

-In our previous example, we created an instance with the server ID set to the hostname of the node.
+In this example an instance is created with the server ID set to the hostname of the node.
 For a node with a hostname of `foo`, this would create an instance at `/etc/dirsrv/slapd-foo` that listens on the default ports of 389 and 636 (for SSL).

 ### Initialize suffix